aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/infra/hyperpod/slurm/README.md

 ### 3.6 Patching your HyperPod cluster

-Run `update-cluster-software` to update existing HyperPod clusters with software and security patches provided by the SageMaker HyperPod service.
+Run `update-cluster-software` command to update existing HyperPod clusters with software and security patches provided by the SageMaker HyperPod service.
 For more details, see [Update the SageMaker HyperPod platform software of a cluster](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-hyperpod-operate.html#sagemaker-hyperpod-operate-cli-command-update-cluster-software) in the *Amazon SageMaker Developer Guide*.

 ```
 aws sagemaker update-cluster-software --cluster-name ml-cluster --region us-west-2